infiniticio/docs.infinitic.io/src/pages/docs/clients/complete-running-timers.md

 {% /callout  %}

-If you dispatched a [parallel method](/docs/workflows/parallel#parallel-methods), and want to complete timers on this method, you can do it with:
+If we dispatched a [parallel method](/docs/workflows/parallel#parallel-methods), and want to complete timers on this method, we can do it with:

 {% codes %}